joshbegley/nyt-latest/README.md

 **FIFA Proposes Penalties for Russia but No Ban, Yet**\
-`The penalties proposed by soccer’s governing body for a World Cup playoff next month stopped short of the all-out ban Russia’s opponents were demanding.`\
+`The restrictions proposed by soccer’s governing body for a World Cup playoff next month stopped short of the all-out ban Russia’s opponents have demanded.`\
 https://nytimes.com/2022/02/27/sports/soccer/fifa-russia-poland-ukraine.html?searchResultPosition=1

 **Germany Vows to Significantly Increase Its Defense Budget**\